Poetry Without Words: Paul’s story

 Connecting with Second Step

-Four years ago, although still clean & sober I found I was still experiencing difficulties and, following an assessment was given a mental health diagnosis by my psychiatrist.
-I was then supported by Second Step and started attending weekly Group Therapy three years ago.
+Seven years ago, although still clean & sober I found I was still experiencing difficulties and, following an assessment was given a mental health diagnosis by my psychiatrist.
+I was then supported by Second Step and started attending weekly Group Therapy six years ago.
 I’ve struggled many times, and life has not always been easy at all, but with support from Second Step, my partner and through art & writing, as time passed I’ve managed to pull through.

 The Poem Brut movement is a source of inspiration, support and a rich site of collaboration and learning.
 To have been able to collaborate with Second Step support worker Ali McAllister and put together the Poetry Without Words course has been incredible.
 The first course we ran was amazing; genuinely exciting and unique in its mix of participants, whose enthusiasm, interest, appetite for trying something new, sense of mutual support and humour made me feel proud to have been a part of.
 Here’s to the future!